sandsalamand/AutomaticKicks/README.md

 # AutomaticKicks
-basically a complicated macro for Dark Souls Remastered\n Uses WinAPIs to detect and simulate keyboard/mouse input.
+basically a complicated macro for Dark Souls Remastered <br />
+Uses WinAPIs to detect and simulate keyboard/mouse input.
 Holding control causes your character to repeat a special kind of kick at perfectly-timed intervals.
 The intervals can be modified by the user with command-line arguments.
 Example usage: "yourpath\easyworm.exe -5 200" will reduce the startup delay by 5 milliseconds, and increase the delay between worm attacks by ~200ms